cloudtransformer/umbraco-extended-distributed-calling/readme.md

 # AgeBase: Extended Distributed Calling

-The Extended Distributed Calling package allows developers to create Distributed Calling providers to cater for scenarios where a hard coded list of server addresses is not possible to obtain for use within Umbraco's Distributed Calling setup.
-For example, when hosting an Umbraco application in an Amazon ELB application.
+The Extended Distributed Calling package allows developers to create and use Distributed Calling providers to cater for scenarios where a hard coded list of server addresses is not possible to obtain for use within Umbraco's Distributed Calling configuration.
+For example, when hosting an Umbraco application in an Amazon Elastic Load Balanced application.
 The Extended Distributed Calling package uses a specified provider to obtain a collection of server address.
 Once obtained, a cache refresh request is sent to each server.

 ## Configuration